coderofsalvation/coderofsalvation.github.io/_posts/2016-06-01-selfaccelerating-social-innovation-accelerator-vol-2.md

 ---

 <div class="message">
   Hi!
-In this ramble I will share my thoughts on how the corporate- and social innovation-world can learn from the softwareworld.
+In this ramble I will share my thoughts on how the corporate- and social innovation-world could be shaped using softwareworld-practices.
   I tried to answer the question: *"How to design an bottom-up selfaccelerating SI accelerator, like a fractal"*, without having in-depth knowledge about SI at all :)
 </div>